dmrokan/gsl4godot_gsl/doc/linalg.rst

 Banded Cholesky Decomposition
 -----------------------------

-The routines in this section are designed to factor and solve linear systems of the form :math:`A x = b` where :math:`A` is a banded, symmetric, and positive definite matrix with lower bandwidth :math:`p`.
+The routines in this section are designed to factor and solve :math:`N`-by-:math:`N` linear systems of the form :math:`A x = b` where :math:`A` is a banded, symmetric, and positive definite matrix with lower bandwidth :math:`p`.
+See
+:ref:`Cholesky Decomposition <sec_cholesky-decomposition>` for more
+information on the factorization.
+The lower triangular factor of the Cholesky decomposition preserves the same banded structure as the matrix :math:`A`, enabling an efficient algorithm which overwrites the original matrix with the :math:`L` factor.

 .. function:: int gsl_linalg_cholesky_band_decomp(gsl_matrix * A)